oddstream/cj/README.md

 `inc` generates a new note for you everyday (but you can still edit old notes, or create notes in the future).
 There is no explicit 'create note' feature, everyday has it's own note.

-I'm toying with the idea that notes from days before today cannot be edited.
+I toyed with the idea that notes from days before today cannot be edited.
 Think of it like this: last October, your favorite color was red, so you made a note of it.
 Now, your favorite color is blue.
 So, should you go back and edit the note from October, removing your choice from history, or just make a new note?
+I think the user can just resolve not to edit old notes, rather than have the app decide that for them.

 The idea came from [The Sephist's article](https://thesephist.com/posts/inc/) and from using [rednotebook](https://rednotebook.app) for a while.